 - 10% off first purchase

 - 5x points for TJ Maxx, Marshalls, HomeGoods, and Sierra Trading Post purchases

 This card provides two different cards, the store card, which can only be used in TJ Maxx stores, Marshalls, HomeGoods, and Sierra Trading Post stores.
 The other card, the TJX Rewards® Platinum MasterCard®, can be used for any purchase, wherever MasterCard is accepted.
 The card you qualify for is dependent on your credit score.
-For instance, those with no or low credit, often qualify for store credit cards are often more likely to qualify for store credit cards.
-If you have a credit score in the low 600s, you could qualify for the TJ Maxx store credit card while a higher credit score in, at least, the 700s is required for the TJ Maxx MasterCard.
+For instance, those with no or low credit are more likely to qualify for the TJ Maxx store credit card than the TJX Rewards® card.
+You can qualify for the TJ Maxx store credit card with a credit score in the low 600s, while a higher credit score (700+) is needed for the TJX Rewards® Platinum MasterCard®.

 If you have a low credit score, you may not qualify for competing rewards credit cards, which typically require scores in the “excellent” range.
 If your credit rating is higher and you can qualify, you can almost always earn more rewards and experience more savings with credit cards like Discover it®, Citi® Double Cash, and Chase Freedom®.

 Earning Rewards from TJ Maxx Purchases